 Mouthguard and Splint Therapy

 Dr. Freano may recommend the use of a mouthguard or dental splint to alleviate specific symptoms of TMJ disorder.
 A mouthguard or splint is often a first step, used early in treatment and not needed as a long term solution.
 A dental split can be helpful to help identify a comfortable and stable bite position.

 Bite Correction Therapy

-When appropriate, Dr. Freano will perform occlusal equilibration – or bite correction, to bring the teeth into proper contact.
-This will allows the jaw to open and close in its proper position and eliminate stress on the joints and resulting pain.
+When appropriate, Dr. Freano will perform occlusal equilibration – or bite correction, to bring your teeth into proper contact.
+This will allow the jaw to open and close in its proper position and eliminate stress on the joints and resulting pain.

 This process is a series of adjustments made to the teeth which may include: